junxit/us-congress-bills-115/bill.md

     - **(B)** *Inclusions* The management plan submitted under subparagraph (A) shall include—
       - **(i)** annual cost estimates for modernization activities and operation of the System;
       - **(ii)** annual milestones, standards, and performance goals; and
-      - **(iii)** recommendations for, and prog­ress towards, establishing new, or enhancing existing, partnerships to leverage resources.
+      - **(iii)** recommendations for, and progress towards, establishing new, or enhancing existing, partnerships to leverage resources.
   - **(2)** *Advisory committee* The Secretary shall establish an advisory committee to assist the Secretary in implementing the System, to be comprised of representatives of relevant agencies and members of the scientific community, to be appointed by the Secretary.
-  - **(3)** *Partnerships* The Secretary may enter into cooperative agreements with institutions of higher education and State agencies designating the institutions of higher education and State agencies as volcano observatory partners for the System.
+  - **(3)** *Partnerships* The Secretary may enter into cooperative agreements with institutions of higher education and State or territorial agencies designating the institutions of higher education and State or territorial agencies as volcano observatory partners for the System.
   - **(4)** *Coordination* The Secretary shall coordinate the activities under this Act with the heads of relevant Federal agencies, including—
     - **(A)** the Secretary of Transportation;
     - **(B)** the Administrator of the Federal Aviation Administration;
     - **(C)** the Administrator of the National Oceanic and Atmospheric Administration; and
     - **(D)** the Director of the Federal Emergency Management Administration.
+- **(d)** *Volcano Observatory in Pacific U.S. Territories*
+  - **(1)** *Feasibility study* Not later than 180 days after the date of enactment of this Act, the Secretary shall conduct a study to assess the feasibility of establishing volcano observatories in Guam, the Northern Mariana Islands, and American Samoa to monitor volcanic activity across the western and southern Pacific Ocean along the Ring of Fire, including underwater volcanic activity in such region.
+  - **(2)** *Consultation* The Secretary shall consult with appropriate territorial and local entities in conducting the study.
+  - **(3)** *Cooperative agreement* If the study required by paragraph (1) determines that such observatories are feasible, then the Secretary, subject to the availability of appropriations, may enter into cooperative agreements under subsection (c)(3) with institutions of higher education or territorial agencies to establish such volcano observatories as part of the National Volcano Early Warning and Monitoring System.
-- **(d)** *Annual report* Annually, the Secretary shall submit to Congress a report that describes the activities carried out under this Act.
+- **(e)** *Annual report* In each of fiscal years 2018 through 2024, the Secretary shall submit to Congress a report that describes the activities carried out under this Act.

 ## § 4.
 Funding